shuozhixu/FLAM2020-GSFE/README.md

 Then resubmit the job.
 Once it is finished, run `gsfe_curve.sh`, you will get another GSFE curfve in a file `gsfe`.
 Save it to your local computer.
 Note: do not overwrite the previous `gsfe` file.
 Again, calculate USFE and _T_<sub>is</sub>.

-Repeat the steps above 18 times.
+Repeat the steps above 18 more times.
 Each time, change at least one random seed before you resubmit the job.
-Eventually, you will get 20 {110} GSFE curves, 20 USFE values, and 20 _T_<sub>is</sub> values.
+Eventually, you will get 20 {110} GSFE curves, which would give you 20 USFE values, and 20 _T_<sub>is</sub> values.
 Calculate the mean and standard deviation of the 20 USFE values, as well as those of the 20 _T_<sub>is</sub> values.
+The mean should be close to the USFE of based on the _A_ atom potential, which is the peak GSFE value in the file CrMoNbTa/110/gsfe\_A in this github repository.

 ## {112} and {123} GSFE curves in CrNbTaW